leungkean/GSMRL/README.md

 We will be using the ACflow Regression model and use the regression environment to train the agent using PPO.

-- Train the ACflow model: Change the directory for the corresponding dataset.
+- Train the ACflow model: <br /> Change the directory for the corresponding dataset.

-- Train the PPO Policy: Change the directory for the corresponding dataset.
+- Train the PPO Policy: <br /> Change the directory for the corresponding dataset.

 **Important:** Add `--env reg` flag.